dmnkvd/Archive-Transcoding-Tools/README.md

   * Reminder that it is important to have a precise, deterministic classification system

 #####  Questions
-- I am a bit confused with the client-server relationship, and how exactly Express handles the requests, and multiple users...
+- I am a bit stuck with understanting cookies, Express-Session, and multiple users...
-- Related: How to make it work for multiple clients connected at the same time?
+- The server stops after 2 - 3 images have been written.
+How to make it work for multiple clients connected at the same time?

 Questions are marked with `// [QUESTION]`
 > [index.js](https://drive.google.com/open?id=1D3NgR8H-Lq1dKw4yQjneVOM9Vh9uHi0I)

 ##### IN-PROGRESS
 - [ ] Finalise the narrative...
-- [ ] Group the narrative images by step ...
+- [ ] Group the narrative images into folders by step ...
-- [ ] Serve three different versions of the website...

 ## Bibliography
 To be compiled.